 USA Tariff Information

-The import duty / tariff landscape in the USA is constantly changing.
-As an example on 1st Nov 2025 an additional 100% tariff on Chinese products could well come into effect...or it might not.
+The import duty/tariff landscape in the USA is constantly changing.
+The current truce between the US and China may or may not last and the decision of the US Supreme Court on the legality of some of the tariffs is now pending.
 Moreover, as the time between placing an order and actually making a payment for any applicable duty or tariff will be months, the tariff regime could easily have changed once again.

 The following information is not definitive or authoritative but is our best interpretation of the current situation, from our perspective as a UK designer and manufacturer of computer keyboards.